wearetriple/dotnet-defaults/Patterns/Serilog.md

 This will save and include the stack trace of that `caughtException` in Seq, making debugging that unexpected `NullReferenceException` much easier because it's location can be better determined.

+### Include project name

+When logging to Serilog, it is valuable to include the project name of the application in the configuration of Serilog.
+This will help in understanding where the log message came from, especially when it is a `Value cannot be null` coming out of nowhere.
+There are usually multiple projects that write to the same Api Key (API, CMS, Background service, etc), so it is not always clear where certain logging came from.
+To include the name of the project, use the `Enrich` fluent api of the `LoggerConfiguration`.

 ### Use useful log levels

 - `Fatal`: Application crashes.